 Sometimes, a bot cannot understand your pain point because you do not emotionally drive it.
 You will always need a human ear to get things done.

 Another human feature that is hard to incorporate inside a machine – ethics.
 Morality is absent in a machine and it is also hard to design and convey through technology.
-A I Artificial intelligence can help businesses cut down the time taken to complete a monotonous task but expecting a machine to follow ethical values is as vague as drawing sketches on water.
+Artificial Intelligence can help businesses cut down the time taken to complete a monotonous task but expecting a machine to follow ethical values is as vague as drawing sketches on water.

 Brief History of Artificial Intelligence